jikamens/keyless-entry/README.md

 Copy the file `keyless-entry` to somewhere in your root filesystem, e.g., `/usr/local/bin`, and make sure it is executable.

+You also need the `cryptsetup` utility to be installed, and you probably also need the `cryptsetup` integration with `initramfs`.
+In recent Ubuntu releases, you get these by installing the `cryptsetup-bin` and `cryptsetup-initramfs` packages.
+You may need other packages on other Linux distributions.
+If you know what's needed for another OS, feel free to submit a PR to update this README.

 Usage
 -----